awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

 flooding updates separately.

 The real-time database itself is dynamic in the sense that variables can be created or deleted at runtime.
+The individual variables can be configured to be soft-state, i.e.\ producers will mark a variable as being deleted when it has not been updated for some time.

 The real-time database is not tied to any notion of persistency, and there is no guarantee that any node will be able to track all updates